 • Down payment required

-• Possible loss to declining homes values
+• Possible declining homes values

 • Possible short sale or foreclosure